 “Acting in your best interest” means always putting the client’s needs and goals first and foremost.
-That means that an advisor’s fiduciary process operates on an open-architecture investment platform.
-Open architecture simply means an advisor is not working with a set list of proprietary financial products and services but instead satisfies a client’s financial needs by researching any and all products and services and recommending only those that best meet a client’s needs.
+That means that an advisor’s investment process operates on an open-architecture investment platform.
+Open architecture simply means an advisor is not working with a set list of proprietary financial products and services, but instead satisfies a client’s financial needs by researching many products and services and recommending only those that best meet a client’s needs.

-I will end with DALBAR’s 24th Annual Quantitative Analysis of Investor Behavior Study, which showed that the average equity investor underperformed the S&P by 2.89 percent from 1997-2017 by chasing performance and not rebalancing emotionally.
+I will end with DALBAR’s 24th Annual Quantitative Analysis of Investor Behavior Study, which showed that the average equity investor underperformed the S&P by 2.89 percent from 1997 to 2017 by chasing performance and not rebalancing unemotionally.

 READ MORE: How Much Money Will I Need to Protect My Standard of Living?